Hypertrophic cardiomyopathy: Medications

-The primary goal of medications is to relieve symptoms such as chest pain, shortness of breath, and palpitations.
-Beta blockers are considered first-line agents, as they can slow down the heart rate and decrease the likelihood of ectopic beats.
-For people who cannot tolerate beta blockers, nondihydropyridine calcium channel blockers such as verapamil can be used, but are potentially harmful in people who also have low blood pressure or severe shortness of breath at rest.
-These medications also decrease the heart rate, though their use in people with severe outflow obstruction, elevated pulmonary artery wedge pressure, and low blood pressures should be done with caution.
+The primary goal of medications in the treatment of HCM is to relieve symptoms such as chest pain, shortness of breath, and palpitations.
+Beta blockers are considered first-line agents, as they can reduce the outflow obstruction, reduce heart strain and relieve anginal symptoms.
+Beta-blockers can also slow the heart rate and decrease the likelihood of ectopic beats.
+For people who cannot tolerate beta-blockers, nondihydropyridine calcium channel blockers such as verapamil can be used, but are potentially harmful in people who also have low blood pressure or severe shortness of breath at rest.
+These medications also decrease the heart rate, though their use in people with severe outflow obstruction, elevated pulmonary artery wedge pressure, and low blood pressure should be done with caution.
 Dihydropyridine calcium channel blockers should be avoided in people with evidence of obstruction.
 For people whose symptoms are not relieved by the above treatments, disopyramide can be considered for further symptom relief.
 Diuretics can be considered for people with evidence of fluid overload, though cautiously used in those with evidence of obstruction.
+Intravenous phenylephrine (or another pure vasoconstricting agent) can be used in the acute setting of low blood pressure in those with obstructive hypertrophic cardiomyopathy who do not respond to fluid administration.

+Cardiac myosin inhibitors reduce left ventricular contractility by inhibiting cardiac ATPase to decrease the number of active actin–myosin cross-bridges within the myocyte sarcomere.
+Mavacamten was shown to reduce left ventricular outflow tract gradient (a measure of obstruction) and improve symptoms in patients with obstructive hypertrophic cardiomyopathy, and was approved for medical use in the United States in April 2022.
+Mavamectin was also shown to reduce left ventricular wall thickness in those with HCM and was associated with a lower need for septal reduction surgery.
+Aficamten, which has a shorter half life compared with mavacamten, achieves steady state within 2 weeks, and appears to have a wide therapeutic window, was shown to improve peak oxygen uptake during cardiopulmonary exercise testing in patients with New York Heart Association (NYHA) functional class II or III heart failure and decreased exercise capacity.

 People who continue to have symptoms despite drug therapy can consider more invasive therapies.
-Intravenous phenylephrine (or another pure vasoconstricting agent) can be used in the acute setting of low blood pressure in those with obstructive hypertrophic cardiomyopathy who do not respond to fluid administration.

-Mavacamten was approved for medical use in the United States in April 2022.